Can Sugar Cause Anxiety?

 Does High Blood Sugar Feel Like Anxiety?

 A rising body of research points to a connection between mood and glycemic (blood sugar) highs and lows.
 It has been demonstrated that signs of poor glycemic control closely resemble mental health signs like irritation, anxiety, and worry.
-This shouldn’t be surprising because glucose is the main fuel for the brain.
+This shouldn’t be surprising because glucose is the primary fuel for the brain.

 Can a Sugar Crash Cause Anxiety?